 Please note that all petitioners must be willing and able to:

-- Come to the Office of Corporation Counsel for a 2- to 3-hour appointment
+- Come to the Office of Corporation Counsel to sign a written statement before a notary

 - Be identified to the subject of the Three-Party Petition as a petitioner against them (you cannot stay anonymous)